Gedistribueerde-sys/project_distributed/docs/client.md

 - **`makeKeyStore(...)`**: Creates a new keystore for a user.
 - **`loadKeyStore(...)`**: Loads an existing keystore.
 - **`getDatabaseKey()`**: Retrieves the database encryption key.
 ---

 ## `GUI` package

+This package contains all the JavaFX GUI components.

 ### `GUI.java`